-ORLOVA: Oh, yes.
+Ms. Orlova.
+Oh, yes.
 Actually, sanctions do work, especially financial sanctions.
-Although the Russian government pretends they do not, it's not true, because we know, for instance, in 2015 the head of VTB Bank, Andrey Kostin, was here running around Capitol Hill begging for financing for his banks, saying, well, I'm - like, I don't have anything to do with the Kremlin agenda.
-I'm - we're, like, independent.
-And for the sake of Ukraine, because we operate in Ukraine, just, like, give us some money, something like that.
+Although the Russian Government pretends they do not, it's not true, because we know, for instance, in 2015 the head of VTB Bank, Andrey Kostin, was here running around Capitol Hill begging for financing for his banks, saying, well, I don't have anything to do with the Kremlin agenda, we're independent.
+And for the sake of Ukraine, because we operate in Ukraine, just give us some money-something like that.

-So sanctions do work, yeah, financial sanctions.
-I'm not so sure about whether - well, I'm against RT and Sputnik, but it's not so simple, because if RT is prohibited here in the States, then all other media, like American media outlets, will be prohibited, I guess, in Russia.
+So sanctions do work, financial sanctions.
+I'm not so sure about whether-well, I'm against RT and Sputnik, but it's not so simple, because if RT is prohibited here in the States, then all other media, like American media outlets, will be prohibited, I guess, in Russia.
 So I'm not sure if it's worth it, because, despite the fact that RT has a huge budget, it's totally corrupted as anything in Russia.
-So a big part of this budget goes to Margarita Simonyan, her - you know, she lives large and so on, and all that stuff.
+So a big part of this budget goes to Margarita Simonyan-she lives large.

-So they really don't spend that much, because they're not ideological.
-They're really - they don't care about - you know, they're not Soviets, you know.
+They really don't spend that much, because they're not ideological.
+They don't care about-they're not Soviets, you know.
 At least Soviets have their agenda, real ideology, as crooked as it was.
 But they did.
-Those guys, no, they're just - their only ideology is money.
-So, yeah, I'm not sure.
+Those guys, no, their only ideology is money.
+So I'm not sure.
 But financial sanctions, yes.
-Putin - I think that the United States should keep pressing Kremlin with financial sanctions as much as possible.
+Putin-I think that the United States should keep pressing Kremlin with financial sanctions as much as possible.

-WARLICK: Yeah, right here.
-And I think this will be the final question, for the sake of time.
+Ms. Warlick.
+This will be the final question, for the sake of time.